 When you know what you need to do, you will know whether you’re in trouble, or you just have a lot of work to do.

-Putting structure around the situation makes you appear calm, confident and methodical.
+Putting a plan and structure around the situation makes you appear calm, confident and methodical.
 This gives confidence to people around you too.
+They will say:

 3. Stay Calm at Work by Asking Questions

 This approach should help you stay calm at work, because you can put off responding to your fears until later.
 I often tell myself “After I’ve asked these questions, then I can see whether I need to panic”.

 4. Take a Reality Check